Pedro Eustache

-Pedro Eustache (born August 18, 1959) is a Venezuelan flutist, reed player, woodwind player, composer, instrument maker, and collector.
+Pedro Eustache (born August 18, 1959), also known by the nickname "Flute Guy", is a Venezuelan flutist, reed player, woodwind player, composer, instrument maker, and collector.

+Born and raised in Caracas, Venezuela, he has worked as a composer for various feature films and video games, and as a soloist for live concerts.

+He gained notoriety online after his enthusiastic musical performance for the annual arrangement combining various melodies from Game Of The Year candidates, most notably Xenoblade Chronicles 3, at The Game Awards 2022, being often referred to as "Flute Guy" online.

 Education

 Eustache studied first in Venezuela under Michel Eustache (his brother), Ernesto Santini, Antonio Jose Naranjo and Glenn Egner while he was a member of José Antonio Abreu's "Venezuelan Youth National Orchestra" (currently known as El Sistema).
-Upon graduation, he received a scholarship from the Venezuelan government to study in Europe at the Hector Berlioz Conservatoire and L'Ècole de Musique d'Asnières, with Raymond Guiot and Pierre-Yves Artaud respectively, with advanced studies with Aurèle Nicolet in Basel, Switzerland.
+Upon graduation, he received a scholarship from the Venezuelan government to study in Europe at the Hector Berlioz Conservatoire and L'École de Musique d'Asnières, with Raymond Guiot and Pierre-Yves Artaud respectively, with advanced studies with Aurèle Nicolet in Basel, Switzerland.
 He also has a M.F.A. in jazz from the California Institute of the Arts, U.S.

 Career

 In February 2009, Eustache premiered his composition "Suite Concertante for World Woodwinds & Symphony Orchestra".
 Eustache performed on 21 solo woodwind instruments under the baton of his fellow-countryman Gustavo Dudamel with his "Orquesta Sinfónica Simón Bolívar" in Caracas, Venezuela.

 Eustache performed a "Multidirectional Flute" solo concert at the Conservatoire National Supérieure de Musique et Danse de Paris-France.
 He was the opening soloist at the third International Spanish Flute Convention "Gala concert" in Seville 2014.

 Eustache was a featured soloist with the wind ensemble of Samford University, under the baton of soloist and conductor Demondrae Thurman, Birmingham Alabama, Oct.
 2014.
 In 2008 and 2015 he gave solo concerts in Beirut, Lebanon at the "Palais de L'UNESCO" under the aegis of the Middle Eastern Bible Society [Lebanon], directed by Dr. Michel Bassous.
 He was also one of the guest's soloists invited by the Armenian government and Garik Israelian for the six hour long '80 years Anniversary Tribute-Concert' in Yerevan, Armenia.

 He has also performed and/or recorded as a featured soloist with the Orchestra dell'Accademia Nazionale di Santa Cecilia, L'Orchestre Symphonique Du Bal de Vienne, Orquesta Sinfónica Simón Bolívar [principal solo flute "chair" for three years], London Symphony Orchestra, Prague Symphony Orchestra, Venezuela Symphony Orchestra [first flute chair for two years], and the Caracas Symphonietta.